-You do not get to choose your song; it is randomly provided by the ride.
+You do not get to choose your song; the ride randomly provides it.

 Not exactly, but there are some changes in elevation during the ride.

-You go up and down but there is not a traditional roller coaster drop to worry about on this one.
+You go up and down, but there is no traditional roller coaster drop to worry about.

 This is a reverse launch coaster.

 Think Rock N Roller Coaster or Incredicoaster- but going up the initial hill backward.
 There isn’t a drop, however, immediately after the launch.

 No, the GOTG roller coaster at Epcot does not go upside down or have any inversions.

 Will My Child Experience Motion Sickness On Cosmic Rewind?

 You dip and swirl around in your Starjumper with quick rotations from your individual ride vehicle.
 This is unlike any other roller coaster Disney has created.

 Tummy tickling can happen at certain moments (there’s one big corkscrew turn around the moon that got us every time!).